-Professional development is to discover, design, and deliver truths and principles in order to build wisdom and skills that will help a person become more effective in the workplace.
+Professional development is to gain knowledge that helps you become more effective in the workplace.
 Professional development is most effective when based on a good foundation of personal development.

 Professional development areas of focus include the organization, the industry, and the market.
 The industry can also be thought of as the career field, while the market can also be thought of as the customer segment.